 Brett was diagnosed with a severe traumatic brain injury that affected memory, comprehension, speaking, mobility and activities of daily living.
-Brett’s Uncle John, a doctor, understood that rehabilitation and therapy would be crucial and he was confident that the Rehabilitation Institute of Chicago (RIC) was the best place for Brett's recovery.
+Brett’s Uncle John, a doctor, understood that rehabilitation and therapy would be crucial and he was confident that the Shirley Ryan AbilityLab (formerly Rehabilitation Institute of Chicago) was the best place for Brett's recovery.

-When Brett arrived at RIC, he was admitted as a patient in the AMiCouS Program, which is designed specifically to assess and rehabilitate brain injured patients that are in a minimally conscious state.
-Within a few weeks, Brett was able to communicate by moving his eyes in response to "yes" and "no" questions from family and therapists.
+When Brett arrived at Shirley Ryan AbilityLab, he was admitted as a patient in the AMiCouS Program, which is designed specifically to assess and rehabilitate brain injured patients that are in a minimally conscious state.
+Within a few weeks, Brett was able to communicate by moving his eyes in response to “yes” and “no” questions from family and therapists.

 Brett’s most surprising gain came during a music therapy session.
 All of a sudden, he started singing along to a song, belting out the words.Peggy, Brett’s Mom